-What to expect as Moderna’s COVID-19 vaccine rolls out in Washington state
+What to expect as Moderna’s coronavirus vaccine rolls out in Washington state

 The reason both vaccines need to be kept cold is that mRNA breaks down quickly.

 Moderna has the advantage here because it was already working on another mRNA vaccine when the pandemic hit and had been experimenting with ways to make the formulation more heat-tolerant.
-Exactly how they accomplish that is a trade secret.
+Exactly how it accomplishes that is a trade secret.

 “Each company has their own ways of making the synthetic mRNA and making the lipid capsule,” Jackson said.
 “So while they’re very similar, there are biochemical differences between the two.”